 C# Abstract Class

-|Access Specifier||In C#, Interface cannot have access specifier for functions.
-It is public by default.||In C#, an abstract class can have access specifier for functions.|
+|Access Specifier||In C#, Interface cannot have an access specifier for functions.
+It is public by default.||In C#, an abstract class can have access to a specifier for functions.|

-|Implementation||In C#, an interface can only have a signature, not the implementation.||An abstract class can provide complete implementation.|
+|Implementation||In C#, an interface can only have a signature, not the implementation.||An abstract class can provide a complete implementation.|

-|Speed||Interface is comparatively slow.||An abstract class is fast.|
+|Speed||The interface is comparatively slow.||An abstract class is fast.|

-|Instantiate||Interface is absolutely abstract and cannot be instantiated.||An abstract class cannot be instantiated.|
+|Instantiate||The interface is absolutely abstract and cannot be instantiated.||An abstract class cannot be instantiated.|

-|Fields||Interface cannot have fields.||An abstract class can have defined fields and constants.|
+|Fields||The interface cannot have fields.||An abstract class can have defined fields and constants.|

-|Methods||Interface has only abstract methods.||An abstract class can have non-abstract methods.|
+|Methods||The interface has only abstract methods.||An abstract class can have non-abstract methods.|

-C# does not support multiple inheritances, interfaces are mainly used to implement the multiple inheritances.
+C# does not support multiple inheritances; interfaces are mainly used to implement the multiple inheritances.
 As a class can implement more than one interface and only inherit from one abstract class.
 An interface is mainly used only when we do not require the implementation of methods or functionalities.
-An abstract class is used when we do require at least default implementation.
+An abstract class is used when we do require at least a default implementation.

 These both C# Interface vs Abstract Class are great object-oriented programming concepts that are used highly in developing applications as per the requirement.
-It is purely selected the by the technical leads with which they are more comfortable and the business requirement.
-These both C# Interface vs Abstract Class are easy to use and simple to learn in any programming language.
+It is purely selected by the technical leads with which they are more comfortable and the business requirement.
+Both are easy to use and simple to learn in any programming language.

-This has a been a guide to the top differences between C# Interface vs Abstract Class.
-Here we also discuss the key differences with infographics, and comparison table.
+This has been a guide to the top differences between C# Interface vs Abstract Class.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –